Research fellows

 Henry Gao.
 Prof. Gao is Associate Professor of law at Singapore Management University (Singapore) and Dongfang Scholar Chair Professor at Shanghai Institute of Foreign Trade.
 With law degrees from three continents, he started his career as the first Chinese lawyer at the World Trade Organization (WTO) Secretariat.
 He has advised many national governments, the WTO, and World Bank on trade issues.
 He sits on the Advisory Board of the WTO Chairs Program established in 2009.

 Hwy-Chang Moon, Ph.D.
-Chair Professor at Seoul Business School, aSSIST and Professor Emeritus in the Graduate School of International Studies at Seoul National University, where he previously served as the Dean.
+Dr. Moon is Chair Professor at Seoul Business School, aSSIST and Professor Emeritus in the Graduate School of International Studies at Seoul National University, where he previously served as the Dean.
 Dr. Moon currently is the editor-in-chief of the Journal of International Business and Economy and has published numerous articles and books on topics relating to Multinational Corporations, Foreign Direct Investment, International Business Strategy, and Economic Development in East Asia with a focus on Korea.

 Amitendu Palit, Ph.D.
 Dr. Palit is Senior Research Fellow and Research Lead (Trade and Economics) at the Institute of South Asian Studies (ISAS), National University of Singapore (Singapore).
 Dr. Palit, an economist, also is a member of the World Economic Forum’s trade and investment council.
 His current research focuses on the regulatory frameworks of mega-RTAs, the impact of mega-RTAs, and regional value chains in the Asia-Pacific.
 He spent several years in India’s Ministry of Finance.